RussellTAllen/catchdujour/README.md

 # Introduction

 CatchDuJour Social Media website
-  - read, interact with, and create your own blog-style posts.
+  - read, interact with, and create your own blog-style posts
   - currently available at https://www.catchdujour.com

 🚧 Currently in beta phase